Who uses unified storage, and why

 Benefits of unified storage

 Large numbers and various types and release levels of direct-attached storage or internal storage can be difficult to manage and protect as well as costly due to very low total utilization rates.
-Unified storage provides the cost savings and simplicity of consolidating storage over an existing network, the efficiency of tiered storage, and the flexibility required by virtual server environments.
+Unified storage provides the cost savings and simplicity of consolidating storage over an existing networks.
+With the option of tiered or all-flash storage, and the efficiency of data compression and deduplication, Unity delivers the flexibility required by virtual server environments.